thinger-io/Docs/Hardware/ClimaStick/README.md

 <img src="https://github.com/jtrinc266/myThinger/blob/master/Images/i2.PNG?raw=true"   width="200" height="300" />
 </p>

-- If it is necessary, clean the circuit using a non-damaging contact cleaner like Isopropyl alcohol and soft brush.
+- If necessary, clean the circuit using a non-damaging contact cleaner like Isopropyl alcohol and soft brush.
 -  Store in a cool, dry place.
 Protected from dust.

 #### BATTERY POWERING